 Martin Luther King Jr., A Legacy Remembered

-A Legacy Remembered Parishioners from around the diocese gathered at the Cathedral of the Immaculate Conception and joyfully celebrated Rev. Martin Luther King Jr.’s incredible legacy with a special mass on Monday, January 20.
-The mass was highlighted by music from the St. Augustine choir, liturgical dancers and a moving homily from Bishop David.
+Parishioners from around our Memphis Diocese safely gathered with masks and social distancing at the Cathedral of the Immaculate Conception and joyfully celebrated Reverend Dr. Martin Luther King Jr.’s incredible legacy with a special mass on Monday, January 18.

-My hope is we will remember his teachings as words we can embody in the way that we live our lives and not only words that we repeat merely to hear ourselves out loud.
+My hope is we will remember his teachings as words we can embody in the way that we live our lives and not only words that we repeat merely to hear ourselves out loud, explained Bishop Talley.
 Let’s use his words as a tool to help us remember that we must always try for peace all day and help create equality for all.